RTEMS/rtems-docs/eng/req/items.rst

 Constraint Item Type
 ^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``constraint``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``constraint``.
 This set of attributes specifies a constraint.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 rationale
     The attribute value shall be an optional string.
 If the value is present,